Navigating the Noise about Ultra Processed Foods, the Healthy Way

 WHERE’s THE LINE?

-Understandably, all this talk about processed foods and health might make you feel anxious of concerned about the state of the food industry, and perhaps want to opt out of commercialised eating all together.
+Understandably, all this talk about processed foods might make you feel anxious about your own health or concerned about the state of the food industry, and perhaps want to opt out of commercialised eating altogether.
 If this is you, I totally get this!
 Personally, I am all for a complete reevaluation of our food production practices, and would love to see a shift towards adopting more health- and environmentally-friendly approaches that emphasise local food networks and natural agriculture techniques, whilst simultaneously improving the quality of processed foods.

-However, I also believe that while it is important to be aware of potential health risks of excessive reliance on UPF, it is worth remembering there is no evidence to indicate risk associated with occasional intake.
+However, while it is important to be aware of potential health risks of excessive reliance on UPFs, I also believe it is worth remembering there is no evidence to indicate risk associated with occasional intake.
 This is an important distinction that isn’t clear when we read the headlines.

-Determining a universally ‘safe’ level of ultra-processed food (UPF) intake is challenging because the impact of UPFs can depend on individual health, the specific types of UPFs consumed (see more on this below), and overall dietary patterns.
+Determining a universally ‘safe’ level of UPF intake is challenging because their impact can depend on individual health, the specific types of UPFs consumed (see more on this below), and overall dietary patterns.
 However, the current evidence points to an ideal threshold of keeping UPF intake to less than 20% of total calories.

-So, at this time it appears that for many people, consuming UPFs a few times per week or even once per day, may be manageable without significant health risks, especially if the rest of the diet is ‘higher-quality’, comprising a diverse range of whole or minimally processed foods.
+So, at this time at least, it appears that for many people consuming UPFs a few times per week or even once per day may be manageable without significant health risks - especially if the rest of the diet is ‘higher-quality’, comprising a diverse range of whole or minimally processed foods.

 Not ALL Processed Foods Are Equal